 5.2.
 Technical Analysis

 Technical analysis involves reading the chart to find patterns and clear entry/exit points.
-This includes:
+Beyond basic indicators, professional index traders use volume-based tools to see where the “big money” is moving.

-- Indicators: Using tools like EMAs (EMA20/50) to define the market trends and RSI or MACD to measure momentum.
+- Core Indicators: Using tools like EMAs (EMA20/50) to define the market trend and RSI or MACD to measure momentum and exhaustion.

-- Support & Resistance: Finding key price “floors” (support) and “ceilings” (resistance) where the price is likely to react.
+- Support & Resistance: Finding key price “floors” and “ceilings” where the price has historically reacted.

 5.3.
 Market Volatility Indicators

-Volatility analysis helps you understand how much the market is likely to move, which is critical for setting your stop-loss.
+Volatility analysis helps you understand how much the market is likely to move, which is the “secret sauce” for setting an effective stop-loss.

-- ATR / ADR: The Average True Range (ATR indicator) or Average Daily Range (ADR) tells you the average number of points the index moves in a single day.
-This helps you set a realistic stop-loss that won’t get hit by normal market “noise.”
+- ATR / ADR: The Average True Range (ATR) or Average Daily Range (ADR) tells you the average number of points an index moves in a single day.

 6. How to Trade Indices: A Step-by-Step Guide